vvanwedd/heritagevisualisation/source/pixelplusviewer.rst

     year={2018},
     organization={Springer}
   }

+**How to cite the pixel+ viewer:**

+If you are using the pixel+ viewer or results from the pixel+ viewer in one of your research articles or otherwise want to refer to it, please use the following format:

+  Vanweddingen V., Proesmans, M., Hameeuw, H., Vandermeulen, B., Van der Perre, A., Vastenhoud C., Lemmers F., Watteeuw.
+L., Van Gool L.  (2020).
+Pixel+ viewer, available from http://www.heritage-visualisation.org

 Look at the :ref:`examples:Examples` for a brief glimpse of what can be seen with these kinds of recordings.
 Note that deep links to open these examples directly in the viewer have been made available as well.